 Are you taking full advantage of the bundle of employment benefits you receive from your employer?
 Benefits such as vacation, sick days, and medical flexible-spending accounts often have expiration dates.
+As a nonprofit credit counseling agency, ACCC wants to make sure you’re aware of your benefits (and the financial perks that can come from them).
 So, how can you effectively utilize all of these benefits?

 Employment Benefits – How to Maximize on Them

 The first step of maximizing on your employment benefits is to fully understand them.
 Individuals often aren’t aware of all the benefits and programs their employer offers.
 They can add up to major savings over time.
 Taking full advantage of these benefits will likely help you in the debt management process in the long run.